RobotecAI/ROSCon2023Demo/README.md

 - Intel i7-11800H (16 cores) CPU.
 - 64 GB RAM.

-For more FPS, larger scene, or more robots, consider:
+For more FPS, a larger scene, or more robots, consider:
 - NVIDIA RTX 3080 Ti (or better) GPU (16 GB).
 - Intel i7-12900KF (24 cores) CPU.